Drug Detox & Alcohol Detox in FloridaDestin Florida Detox

 Certain medications can mimic the effects of addictive drugs, relieving withdrawal symptoms and cravings.
 This makes it easier for recovering addicts to stay sober so the rehab treatment therapy can take root.
 Medications for addiction treatment may be prescribed as part of an inpatient or outpatient Florida rehab program.

-Destin Recovery’s detox is performed through South Walton Medical Group led by Dr. Reeves occurring congruent with your treatment.
-It is here that you will get over the physical addiction to drugs and alcohol that may be plaguing you.
-We provide assistance with the symptoms as they occur and help you get the rest, relaxation and good nutrition you need to make it as comfortable as possible.
+South Walton Medical Group led by Dr. Reeves is the resource for medical stabilization, congruent with your treatment.
+Assistance is provided to get over the physical addiction to drugs and alcohol that may be plaguing you.
+Symptoms are treated as they occur.

 Our treatment specialists provide: